Chattanooga campaign: Military situation

 Chattanooga was a vital rail hub (with lines going north toward Nashville and Knoxville and south toward Atlanta), and an important manufacturing center for the production of iron and coal, located on the navigable Tennessee River.
 In September 1863, the Union Army of the Cumberland under Maj.
 Gen. William S. Rosecrans executed a series of maneuvers that forced Confederate Gen. Braxton Bragg and his Army of Tennessee to abandon Chattanooga and withdraw into northern Georgia.
 Rosecrans pursued Bragg and the two armies collided at the Battle of Chickamauga on September 19–20.
 Bragg achieved a major victory when a gap was opened mistakenly in the Union line and a strong assaulting force commanded by Lt.
 Gen. James Longstreet serendipitously drove through it and routed a good portion of the Union army.
 A determined defensive stand by Maj.
 Gen. George H. Thomas on Snodgrass Hill saved the army from total destruction, earning him the nickname "Rock of Chickamauga" and allowing time for most of Rosecrans's army to retreat to Chattanooga.
-Bragg did not cut off the escape routes to Chattanooga and did not organize a pursuit that might have seriously damaged the Union army before it could regroup and prepare its defenses in the city.
+Bragg failed to cut off the escape routes to Chattanooga or organize a pursuit that could have seriously damaged the Union army before it regrouped and fortified the city’s defenses.
 The Union forces took advantage of previous Confederate works to erect strong defensive positions in a tight, 3-mile-long semicircle around the city.

 Bragg had three courses of action.
-He could outflank Rosecrans by crossing the Tennessee either below or above the city, assault the Union force directly in their fortifications, or starve the Federals by establishing a siege line.
+The Union forces repurposed existing Confederate fortifications to build strong defensive positions, forming a tight, three-mile-long semicircle around the city.
 The flanking option was deemed to be impracticable because Bragg's army was short on ammunition, they had no pontoons for river crossing, and Longstreet's corps from Virginia had arrived at Chickamauga without wagons.
 A direct assault was too costly against a well-fortified enemy.
 Receiving intelligence that Rosecrans's men had only six days of rations, Bragg chose the siege option, while attempting to accumulate sufficient logistical capability to cross the Tennessee.